KYVENetwork/kyvejs/common/sdk/README.md

 [//]: # (# todo: create better naming for this.
 TransactionPromise is not a good name)

 Each transaction returns a transaction promise.
-It's a not executed transaction.
+It's a not execute transaction.
 It's helpful because you can get the transaction hash before executed.
 ```ts
     const transferTxPromise = await client.kyve.base.v1beta1.transfer('kyve1qcual...', '1000000000');
     transferTxPromise.txHash // returns transaction hash